charleyedward/event-notified-etl/README.md

 3. ### Event-Sourcing

 Events are recorded in an event store which then becomes the principal source of the truth.
-This allows system state to be rebuild by reprocessing the events from events store in the future. e.g. version-control systems.
+This allows system state to be rebuild by reprocessing the events from events store in the future.

 4. ### CQRS